Little things – Serendipity

 I bypass all the national treasures.
 Resist my natural “Squirrel!” instincts and find my way directly to the exhibition.

 I stand in the doorway and take it all in.
 It’s simple and unusual, but beautiful.
-There were about ten chairs set in a circle, all facing the centre.
-Each one different – an easy chair, a vinyl and chrome kitchen chair, one draped in fur.
+There were about ten chairs set in a circle, all facing the center.
+Each one different—an easy chair, a vinyl and chrome kitchen chair, one draped in fur.
 Headsets slung over the back of each.
 The floor was unusual, too.
 There were old-fashioned linoleum tiles, and rugs or carvings on the floor.
-And the lighting was really subtle, yet somehow intense.
+The lighting was really subtle, yet somehow intense.
 I think I was a little awestruck.

 As I stood there, I really puzzled over which chair I was going to sit in.
 I figured at best I only had time for one.
-The chair the chair that intrigued me the most was the easy chair.
-But.
-But, there was only one other person in the room and he was sitting in the chair next to the easy chair.
+The chair that intrigued me the most was the easy chair.
+But, the only other person in the room was sitting in the chair next to the easy chair.
 Headset on, head bent, held in his hands, clearly heavy in concentration.
 I figured it would be rude to sit right beside him, so being the Canadian that I am, I sat in the chair opposite.

-A little disgruntled, I don the headphones.
-The story start somewhere in the middle.
+A little disgruntled, I donned the headphones.
+The story started somewhere in the middle.
 She spoke of early Spring and how much it meant to her as the hunters returned from their winter camp, her beloved grandfather among them.
 She described the smell of the air as the snow melted and the rich earth and tender shoots beneath were revealed.
 It was a touching, evocative tale.

-Beautiful though it was, it wasn’t the story that made me gasp.
-That gave me chills and covered me with goose bumps.
-It was the voice.
+Enchanting though it was, it wasn’t the story that made me gasp.
+What gave me chills and covered me with goose bumps was the voice.
+The voice.
 The voice was one from my past.
 A ghost.

 The voice belonged to a woman I greatly admired.
 I met her only briefly, but she left a deep and lasting impression on me.
 She lived more than a thousand kilometers away, deep in the northern wilderness.
 Circumstances, sadly, kept us from keeping in touch.

 Call it luck, coincidence, fluke, whatever you like.
-For me this was pure serendipity.
+For me this was pure, delicious serendipity.

 Do you have a story of chance or coincidence?
 A story that gives you goose bumps?
 Would you share it with us in the comments below?
 We’d love to hear about it.